MY STORY

 https://krisbharmony.com/

+The issues observed in the Family Court Systems across the U.S. negatively impacts thousands of families and children affected every day.
 This is a system-wide issue.
 It requires a culture change, education, and oversight.
 The results of the damaged system is child abuse.

 My 6-year experience in the probate court shed light on significant shortcomings in the state's probate court system.
 It highlights an urgent need for reforms to protect the rights and assets of vulnerable individuals and to ensure that judges, lawyers, clerks, GALS, guardians, and conservators act in the best interests of those they are appointed to represent.
 This is a catalyst for legal changes and increased accountability in the entire probate process to prevent future abuse.